 Way back in World War I, Randy Scott was a 19-year-old artillery man with the Trench Mortar Division in France.
-His training in firearms and horsemanship later came in handy in more than 60 westerns.
+His training in firearms and horsemanship later came in handy in more than 60 western movies,

 Remembering Randolph Scott who died March 2, 1987

-In a movie career that ran from 1928 to 1962 Randolph Scott acted in comedies, musicals, crime dramas, war films and even some horror movies.
+In a film career that ran from 1928 to 1962 Randolph Scott acted in comedies, musicals, crime dramas, war films and even some horror movies.

 But it wasn’t until 1946, when he played a cowboy hero in Abilene Town that his future acting career was set in the saddle.
 From then on, all but two of his films were Westerns, and more than any other major movie star of that era Randolph Scott became the face and character of the Old West.